 Joe Riedy, a Vietnam vet and veterans affairs apostle handed out American flags on Memorial Day stamped ‘Made in China’.
 We agree that there’s solid ground for a constitutional amendment prohibiting the manufacture of American flags in anywhere but the US of A. Write your congressman today.

 The National Guard is the only US military squadron that comes back as a unit.
-I lose track of Joe is saying as my mind pictures that trip home, in the only way a civilian mind can, which is largely based on summer blockbusters about war.
+I lose track of what Joe is saying as my mind pictures that trip home, in the only way a civilian mind can, which is largely based on summer blockbusters about war.
 It occurs to me that one would find peace in returning with a squadron.
 That even without words, the healing wouldn’t wait for the VFW hall if you can gaze at your compatriot and know immediately, that in ways people like me will never know, you will never be alone.
 Hot dogs will be ready in 18 seconds says William Horn.
 The man’s a perfectionist.

 A half mile to the east and within eyeshot is the Dominion of Canada, another nation just past a shipload of iron ore, 26 thousands tons or more, making its way up the St. Clair to the lake that gave Port Huron her name.I tell Joe I’m second-generation railroader.
 His father or uncle or both worked for the railroad.
 “Trunk?”
 I ask.
 Grand Trunk Railroad, yes sir.

 Once upon a time we all worked for the railroad and once upon time we all went to war.

 “Democracy is a participatory sport,” is the QOTD.
 Make sure to remember that quote, dummy, I told myself.
 Small victories.

 Joe keeps telling William to raise his prices but he doesn’t listen or is too much a man-of-the-people.